 The common bicycle brake system consists of three main components:

 The two most common types of braking systems found on bicycles today are rim brakes and disc brakes.
 Both effective, yet certain types of riding styles and environments can dictate which style of brake is better suited for the task.
 Rim brakes have certain advantages over disc brakes including lighter weight, improved heat dissipation, and lower stress on the bicycle frame, fork, and wheels.
-Disc brakes have advantages as well including being waterproof (working while wet) and being unaffected by rim dents or an out of true wheel.
+Disc brakes have advantages as well including being waterproof (working while wet) and being unaffected by rim dents or an out-of-true wheel.
 Disc brakes have a smaller area to work with and therefore dissipate heat less effectively, however many disc brake systems are designed to run hot.
-Both styles of brakes are operated by left and right hand levers, and can be found on both road and mountain style bicycles.
+Both styles of brakes are operated by the left and right-hand levers and can be found on both road and mountain-style bicycles.

-In addition to the rim and disc systems, another common type of brake is the classic “coaster brake”; found on kids bikes and beach cruisers.
-This brake system is located near the rear hub; the coaster brake locks up the freewheel when the rider applies backwards force on the pedals, causing the bike to stop.
-All three systems are effective means of stopping your bicycle when it counts, however choose a bicycle with proper brakes to fit your riding style and goals.
+In addition to the rim and disc systems, another common type of brake is the classic “coaster-brake”; found on kids’ bikes and beach cruisers.
+This brake system is located near the rear hub; the coaster brake locks up the freewheel when the rider applies backward force on the pedals, causing the bike to stop.
+All three systems are effective means of stopping your bicycle when it counts, however, choose a bicycle with proper brakes to fit your riding style and goals.

 A little Bike brake repair on your part can ensure a longer life for your disc brake.
 Here’s how you can maintain the disc brakes on your bicycle: